-- The applicant must be a U.S. citizen, non-citizen national, or qualified alien as defined herein. - Must meet the income requirements for a LMI or UN households.
-The applicant's total household income must not exceed the one-hundred and twenty percent (120%) Area Median Family Income (AMFI) limits, as established by HUD. - The applicant must meet the definition of "Qualified Homebuyer" (See Definitions); - Complete a Homebuyer Education Course provided by a HUD-certified housing counseling agency and submit a certificate of completion. - Be able to secure a first mortgage from a participating lending institution.
+- The Applicant must be a U.S. citizen, non-citizen national, or qualified alien as defined herein. - Must meet the income requirements for LMI or UN household.
+As established by HUD, the applicant's total household income must not exceed the one-hundred and twenty percent (120%) AMFI limits. - Complete a Homebuyer Education Course provided by a HUD-certified counselor of the Housing Counseling Program (HC Program) and submit a certificate of completion before closing.6 - The applicant must meet the definition of "Qualified Eligible Homebuyer" (See Definitions). - Be able to secure a fist mortgage from a participating lending institution.